sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Test Objective

-Verify that GCU is capable of adding blanket DHCP forwarding rules for both IPV4 and IPV6, and that traffic follows these rules accordingly
+Verify that GCU is capable of adding blanket DHCP forwarding rules, and that traffic follows these rules accordingly

 #### Testing Steps

-- Use GCU to create blanket DHCP packet forwarding rule for both IPV4 and IPV6
+- Use GCU to create blanket DHCP packet forwarding rule

 - Use GCU to create a blanket drop rule on a port

+- Verify that for both rules created, "show acl rule DYNAMIC_ACL_TABLE {rule_name} matches expected output

 - Verify that all operations were successful

+- Run pre-existing DHCP_Relay test with ACL rules applied and packets sent over the port that is blocked

-- Verify that DHCP packets are forwarded
+- Verify that pre-existing DHCP_Relay test is successful with ACL applied

+### Test Case # 8 - DHCPv6 Forwarding Rule

+#### Test Objective

+Verify that GCU is capable of adding blanket DHCPv6 forwarding rules, and that traffic follows these rules accordingly

+#### Testing Steps

+- Use GCU to create blanket DHCPv6 packet forwarding rule

+- Use GCU to create a blanket drop rule on a port

+- Verify that for both rules created, "show acl rule DYNAMIC_ACL_TABLE {rule_name} matches expected output

-- Verify that all other packets on this port are dropped
+- Verify that all operations were successful

+- Run pre-existing DHCPv6_Relay test with ACL rules applied and packets sent over the port that is blocked

+- Verify that pre-existing DHCPv6_Relay test is successful with ACL applied

-### Test Case # 8 - ARP Forwarding Rule
+### Test Case # 9 - ARP Forwarding Rule

 #### Test Objective